The Rural Enterprise Academy

 7.2 With the exception of a looked after child, a previously looked after child or a child with an Education, Health and Care Plan (naming The Rural Enterprise Academy), where the academy can meet their needs, should the governing body not wish to admit a child included within the list to be considered under Fair Access Protocols (see appendix 1 below), outside the normal admissions round, even though places are available the case will be referred to the Local Authority under the Fair Access Protocol.
 Under Fair Access protocols there is no duty for local authorities or admission authorities to comply with parental preference when allocating places.

-8. Admission outside of the Normal Age Group
+8. Admission outside the Normal Age Group

-8.1 Any parent wishing to apply for admission outside of normal age group, for example if a child is exceptionally gifted and talented or has experienced problems such as ill health will need to make an application alongside children applying at the normal age range.
+8.1 Any parent wishing to apply for admission outside normal age group, for example if a child is exceptionally gifted and talented or has experienced problems such as ill health will need to make an application alongside children applying at the normal age range.
 An appendix to the application should explain why it is in the child’s best interest to be admitted outside their normal range.
 This may include professional evidence as to why this is the case and why an exception should be made.
-A decision as to whether this is an appropriate action will be made by The Rural Enterprise Academy who will take into account the circumstances of the case.
-Parents do not have the right to
+A decision whether this is an appropriate action will be made by The Rural Enterprise Academy who will take into account the circumstances of the case.
+Parents do not have the right to insist that their child is admitted to a particular year group but all such applications will be considered with sensitivity and will take the child’s best interests into consideration.

 9. Arrangements for admission of students as the Academy builds to its full capacity